 Sample Corpus: 15 writing samples from 5 New Yorker contributors (~58,500 words total).
 Jia Tolentino: 3 samples (~9,000 words).
 Rachel Aviv: 3 samples (~24,500 words).
 Kelefa Sanneh: 3 samples (~6,400 words).
 Adam Gopnik: 3 samples (~7,200 words).
 Doreen St. Félix: 3 samples (~11,400 words).

-Methodology: Stylometric analysis across five dimensions.
-Patterns identified through comparative close reading and Claude-assisted textual analysis.
+Method: Stylometric analysis across five dimensions.
+Patterns found through comparative close reading and Claude-assisted textual analysis.
 All samples from publicly accessible New Yorker articles, 2024-2025.

 Limitations: Small sample size provides directional insights, not definitive norms.
 Focus on literary journalism limits generalizability to other genres.